Friday 19th Feb 2016

 As you may be able to guess by now, Tina and Queenie get caught up in the chaos that ensues when Newt Scamander’s case is opened.
 Katherine and Alison do a lot of chasing, running, sneaking, hiding and striding in their clothes and Colleen had to plan for that.

-‘I have six of Tina’s costume and six of Queenie’s,’ says Colleen, who made duplicates of all the principle cast’s costumes to weather the adventures in the movie.
+‘I have six of Tina’s costume and six of Queenie’s,’ says Colleen, who made duplicates of all the principal cast’s costumes to weather the adventures in the movie.
 ‘It would have been useless to find one real outfit for each of them from the era, they need so many of them.’

 Ah, there’s so much more to tell you about Colleen’s costume strategy, Katherine and Alison’s chemistry on set and what they think of their own characters.
 I cannot wait for you to get to know the Goldstein sisters better.
 They’re smart, complicated, kind, vulnerable, funny and brave.